musabgultekin/torchtune/README.md

 torchtune provides:

 - Native-PyTorch implementations of popular LLMs using composable and modular building blocks
-- Easy-to-use, hackable and memory-efficient training recipes for popular fine-tuning techniques (LoRA, QLoRA) - no trainers, no frameworks, just PyTorch!
+- Easy-to-use and hackable training recipes for popular fine-tuning techniques (LoRA, QLoRA) - no trainers, no frameworks, just PyTorch!
 - YAML configs for easily configuring training, evaluation, quantization or inference recipes
 - Built-in support for many popular dataset formats and prompt templates to help you quickly get-started with training

+Memory-efficiency is important to us.
+All of our recipes are tested on a variety of setups including commodity GPUs with 24GB of VRAM as well as beefier options found in data centers.
+More details can be found in the [fine-tuning recipes](#fine-tuning-recipes) section.

 torchtune focuses on integrating with popular tools and libraries from the ecosystem.
 These are just a few examples, with more under development: